wp-plugins/inline-attachments/readme.txt

 Another thing with mainly media-driven websites is, that you normally don't write a text post and put some images into the text flow.
 Because of this, you wouldn't need the options for Image Size, Alignment, Link URL and so on in the attachment screen.
 With Inline Attachments, you can easily select which options should be visible to the admin for editing media files.

-Also, I always thought, deleting a bunch of media files was quite a hassle.
+Also, I always thought, deleting a bunch of media files in the attachments screen was quite a hassle.
+You had to epand every item you wanted to delete, press delete and even confirm that, peh!
 That's why I included the functionality of my plugin [Attachments Bulk Delete](http://www.nonverbla.de/blog/wordpress-plugin-inline-attachments/).
 I like having everything in the same place ;)

 If you have comments or questions, please go to the official plugin page: [www.nonverbla.de/blog/wordpress-plugin-inline-attachments](http://www.nonverbla.de/blog/wordpress-plugin-inline-attachments/)